Bob May (actor): Lost in Space

 June Lockhart, who played Maureen Robinson in the series, said that May had insisted he got the job because he fit in the robot suit.
 Irwin Allen, the creator of the Lost in Space television series, selected May to fill the role of the robot, the sidekick of the Robinson family, after May was sent to see him about the part; Allen promised May, "If you can fit in the suit, you've got the job".
 Bob donned the suit for the first time in front of Allen, and made the suit fit.
-When he exited the suit (which was made of metal and fiberglass) for the first time, he was cut and bleeding, but very happy that he had got the part.
+When he exited the suit (which was made of metal and fiberglass) for the first time, he was cut and bleeding, but very happy that he had gotten the part.

 The voice of the robot was primarily performed by the show's announcer Dick Tufeld, including the show's catch phrase, "Danger, danger, Will Robinson."
 However, May's own voice can be heard when the robot's voice overlaps the other characters' lines and during instances of the robot singing.
 May enjoyed playing the part inside the robot, describing the suit as his "home away from home".
 It was so difficult to get inside the suit, that he would stay inside even during breaks in filming.
 Because he couldn't respond to external cues, he would learn the lines of all of the actors in each show so that he would know when it was his line.
 During breaks, he would puff on a cigarette inside the suit, with the smoke coming out of the suit amusing other members of the cast.
 Bob's suit was even fitted inside with an ashtray.
 Once Allen showed up on the set in between shooting and saw smoke billowing up out of the suit.
 He wasn't aware that Bob was still inside, and thought that the suit was on fire.
 When he saw that it was Bob smoking inside the suit, he told him that in the future, whenever the script called for the suit to issue smoke, that Bob should be the one to make it happen.